Candidate Experience and Beyond

 Thoughts on recruiting, culture, talent, heaven and hell

 Improving Candidate Experience is high up on the agenda of many organisations as they are struggling to find the right candidates.
-Our recent webinar on using Qualtrics and SAP SuccessFactors to improve Candidate Experience attracted a record number of registrations, confirming this trend.

 From our discussions with candidates and own research on company job pages, we know that candidate experience is often dismal, so investing in improvements is certainly a good idea.
 However, it won’t help much, if a great candidate experience is followed by a poor experience as an employee.
 Otherwise, you’ll just shift the problem from lack of candidates and a very long time-to-fill to a high attrition rate and low engagement ratings.